gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

 If you scan the same QR code multiple times in a row, `detect` is still only emitted once.
 When you hold a QR code in the camera, frames are actually decoded multiple times a second but you don't want to be flooded with `detect` events that often.
 That's why the last decoded QR code is always cached and only new results are propagated.
-However changing the value of `camera` resets this internal cache.
+However changing the value of `paused` resets this internal cache.
 :::

-For example:

 ### `camera-on` <Badge text="since v5.0.0" type="info" />